openbmc/docs/README.md

 This repository contains documentation for OpenBMC as a whole.
 There may be component-specific documentation in the repository for each component.

+The [features](features.md) document lists the project's major features with links to more information.

 OpenBMC Usage
 -------------